engineyard/ey-docs/pages/migration-to-newer-ruby.md

 This page outlines how to migrate an application to Ruby 1.9.2.

-This page assumes that you have a pre-Ruby 1.9.2 application running on AppCloud.
+This page assumes that you have a pre-Ruby 1.9.2 application running on Cloud.

 You can do the migration yourself as outlined [below][3], or you can ask [[Engine Yard Professional Services|http://www.engineyard.com/services]] to do the migration for you.